Clootie well

 A clootie well is a holy well (or sacred spring), almost always with a tree growing beside it, where small strips of cloth or ribbons are left as part of a healing ritual, usually by tying them to branches of the tree (called a clootie tree or rag tree).
 Clootie wells are places of pilgrimage usually found in Celtic areas.
-It is believed the tradition comes from the ancient custom of leaving votive offerings in water.
+It is believed that the tradition comes from the ancient custom of leaving votive offerings in water.
 In Scots, a clootie or cloot is a strip of cloth or rag.

 Practices

 When used at the clootie wells in Scotland, Ireland, and the Isle of Man, the pieces of cloth are generally dipped in the water of the holy well and then tied to a branch while a prayer of supplication is said to the spirit of the well – in modern times usually a saint, but in pre-Christian times a goddess or local nature spirit.
 This is most often done by those seeking healing, though some may do it simply to honour the spirit of the well.
 In either case, many see this as a probable continuation of the ancient Celtic practice of leaving votive offerings in wells or pits.

 There are local variations to the practice.
 At some wells the tradition is to wash the affected part of the body with the wet rag and then tie the washing-rag on the branch; as the rag disintegrates over time, the ailment is supposed to fade away as well.
 At some wells the clooties are definitely "rags" and discards, at others, brightly coloured strips of fine cloth.
 In some locations the ceremony may also include circumambulation (or circling) of the well a set number of times and making an offering of a coin, pin or stone.
 Additional votive offerings hung on the branches or deposited in the wells may include rosaries, religious medals, crosses, religious icons and other symbols of faith.

 At clootie wells where the operative principle is to shed the ailment, and the clootie is thought to represent the ailment, the "offerings" may be grotesque castoffs.
 Those that instead view the clootie as an offering to the spirit, saint or deity are more likely to tie an attractive, clean piece of cloth or ribbon.

 The sacred trees at clootie wells are usually hawthorn trees, though ash trees are also common.

 The most popular times for pilgrimages to clootie wells, like other holy wells, are on the feast days of Saints, the Pattern or Patron day, or on the old Gaelic festival days of Imbolc (1 February), Beltane (1 May), Lughnasadh (1 August), or Samhain (1 November).